ezelkow1/discord-key-bot/README.md

 Finally, the bot supports searching with `!search`, comparing a search substring to any key names, essentially a \*(stripped tolower string)\*

-With the addition of roles' security, multi-server usage is _unavailable_.
-If the bot is used across multiple servers/guilds, the role management will be unavailable, and should set the field to the default of "" to disable it.

 The commands are (from the `!help` command):
 ```
 !add game name key - this will add a new key to the database.
 This should be done in a DM with the bot